 - Has anyone ever told you that you snore while you sleep?

 - Do you chew quickly and talk with your mouth full?

-- Do you wake up with a dry mouth?
+- In the morning, do you wake up with a dry mouth?

 If you answered yes to any of these questions you may be unintentionally mouth breathing.
-Don’t worry though, there are plenty of things you can do to retrain yourself back to nose breathing.
+Don’t worry, there are plenty of things you can do to retrain yourself back to nose breathing.

 So what can you do?

 If you are a mouth breather, don’t freak out!
 There are plenty of things you can do to help retrain your oral posture.

 - Awareness: The first step is awareness.
 Congratulations!
 By reading this article you are now aware and can be mindful of when you are breathing through your nose or mouth.